-Age structure - City of Ryde vs Greater Sydney, five year age groups, 2016 Figure 4
+Figure 4 Age structure - City of Ryde vs Greater Sydney, five year age groups, 2016 and profile.id, 2017.

 3.2.5 Household composition

 Figure 5 illustrates household composition data, again comparing the City of Ryde with Greater Sydney in 2016.
 'Couples with children' is the most prevalent of household type, representing almost 35% of all households, whilst 'couples without children' and 'lone person' households together make up more than 40% of all households.